Launch your business with a gift

 Annual Report and Compliance

-The Commonwealth of Massachusetts requires that you file an annual report no later than 2½ months after the close of your fiscal year.
+You are required to file a Massachusetts LLC annual report no later than 2½ months after the close of your fiscal year.
 This is true for both domestic and foreign businesses, and can be filed online or by hand and mailed in.

 The annual report fee is $125, dropping to only $100 if you file online and bumping up to $150 if you file late.